bcgov/platform-developer-docs/src/docs/automation-and-resiliency/app-resiliency-guidelines.md

 ## What does "Correctly Designed" mean?<a name="correctly-designed"></a>

-All you need to do is make sure that your application takes advantage of this through some specific design requirements.
+All you need to do is make sure that your application takes advantage of Openshift through some specific design requirements.
 These are outlined through the concept of a [12 Factor App](https://12factor.net/).
 Of course, this is a technical outline for technical users - here's a bit more of an accessible list of what it means to have a resilient app!

 **Note: If you're a technical user looking for some help on how to make a 12-factor app happen, skip to the bottom of this document for examples of applications that run in a resilient manner on our platform already, and feel free to ask those teams for some advice on how they got there!**